keyonvafa/sequential-rationales/README.md

 Follow the instructions below if you'd like to rationalize your own model.
 Jump ahead if you'd like to rationalize [GPT-2](#gpt2) or a [transformer-based machine translation model](#iwslt).

 There are two steps: fine-tuning a model for compatibility, and then performing greedy rationalization.
-We currently support fine-tuning language models and conditional models in fairseq and fine-tuning GPT-2-based models in Hugging Face. ***Below, we'll walk through fine-tuning and rationalizing a language model using fairseq***, but see [IWSLT](#iwslt) for a conditional model example in fairseq or [GPT-2](#gpt2) for fine-tuning GPT-2 in fairseq.
+We currently support fine-tuning language models and conditional models in fairseq and fine-tuning GPT-2-based models in Hugging Face. ***Below, we'll walk through fine-tuning and rationalizing a language model using fairseq***, but see [IWSLT](#iwslt) for a conditional model example in fairseq or [GPT-2](#gpt2) for fine-tuning GPT-2 in Hugging Face.

 ### Fine-tune for compatibility